narasimhanc21/javascript-interview-questions/javascript-questions2.md

 		}
 	console.log(x);
 	console.log(y);
-	})();
+	})();`

 What will be the output of this code?
-	var x = 21;
+	`var x = 21;
 	var girl = function () {
 		console.log(x);
 		var x = 20;
 	};
-	girl ();
+	girl ();`

-	Neither 21, nor 20, the result is undefined
-	It’s because JavaScript initialization is not hoisted.Why doesn’t it show the global value of 21?
+Neither 21, nor 20, the result is undefined It’s because JavaScript initialization is not hoisted.Why doesn’t it show the global value of 21?
 The reason is that when the function is executed, it checks that there’s a local x variable present but doesn’t yet declare it, so it won’t look for global one.

 How do you clone an object?
-	var obj = {a: 1 ,b: 2}
+	`var obj = {a: 1 ,b: 2}
-	var objclone = Object.assign({},obj);
+	var objclone = Object.assign({},obj);`
-	Now the value of objclone is {a: 1 ,b: 2} but points to a different object than obj .
-	Note the potential pitfall, though: Object.clone() will just do a shallow copy, not a deep copy.
+Now the value of objclone is {a: 1 ,b: 2} but points to a different object than obj .Note the potential pitfall, though: Object.clone() will just do a shallow copy, not a deep copy.
 This means that nested objects aren’t copied.
 They still refer to the same nested objects as the original:

-	let obj = {
+	`let obj = {
 		a: 1,
 		b: 2,
 		c: {